-Support for Physiotherapists' Well-being
+Support for physiotherapists' well-being

-- Support systems should be in place to address burnout, stress, and the mental toll of crisis work. - Regular mental health check-ins and peer support networks are essential to maintain resilience.
+- The safety of staff should be considered when planning an appropriate work location and environment. - Support systems should be in place to address burnout, stress, and the mental toll of crisis work. - Regular mental health check-ins and peer support networks are essential to maintain resilience.